-The Yosemite High Route Guide includes must-have resources for thru- and section-hikers.
+The digital Yosemite High Route Guide includes must-have resources for thru- and section-hiking the Yosemite High Route, including:

 The Guidebook has three parts: